Children & Families

 Working with Children Legislation (Indigenous Communities) Amendment Bill 2018

 DefeatedThis bill was defeated at the second reading — the main debate on its principles.
-It cannot proceed further.This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (Working with Children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences.
+It cannot proceed further.This bill proposed giving Indigenous Community Justice Groups the power to approve Blue Cards (working with children checks) for community members who would otherwise be denied due to certain non-sexual criminal offences such as stealing, burglary, and drug offences.
+It was a private member's bill introduced by Mr R Katter MP.
 The bill's second reading failed and it did not become law.

 Meriba Omasker Kaziw Kazipa (Torres Strait Islander Traditional Child Rearing Practice) Bill 2020

-Passed (amended)This bill became law after being modified during debate.This bill creates Australia's first legal framework to recognise Torres Strait Islander traditional child rearing practice (Ailan Kastom), where children are raised by cultural parents within extended family networks.
-It allows families to apply for cultural recognition orders that transfer legal parentage from birth parents to cultural parents, reflected on new birth certificates.
+Passed (amended)This bill became law after being modified during debate.This bill creates a legal framework to recognise Torres Strait Islander traditional child rearing practice (Ailan Kastom), under which children are permanently placed with cultural parents within the extended family.
+It establishes a new Commissioner to decide applications for cultural recognition orders that transfer legal parentage, so that a child's birth certificate and legal identity match their cultural reality.
+This is the first legislation of its kind in Australia.

 Civil Liability and Other Legislation Amendment Bill 2018